lotfi8rbh/GraphWorks/README.md

-# MathWorks - Graph Processing in MATLAB
+# GraphWorks - Graph Processing in MATLAB

-MathWorks is a MATLAB project for graph manipulation.
+GraphWorks is a MATLAB project for graph manipulation.
 It offers features such as adding/removing edges, adding/removing vertices, adding/removing weights to edges, displaying the adjacency matrix of a graph, creating graphs using adjacency matrices or manually, finding cycles in a graph, and calculating the length of a path.

 ## Key Features